The Dzogchen Nyingthig Vidyadhara Centre

 The Founding of the Centre

-On 27 July 2017, the venerable H.E.
-A.dzom Rinpoche suggested that Sherab Gyatso and friends should create a Dharma centre in Switzerland to disseminate and practise the nondual teachings of the ancient Atiyoga or Dzogchen tradition and lineage.
-On 23 April, 2018, Rinpoche gave the centre the name ‘Dzogchen Nyingthig Vidyadhara’, which means ‘Awareness-Bearer of the Heart Essence of Great Perfection’.
+On 27 July 2017, our great Lama AR suggested that Sherab Gyatso and friends should create a Dharma centre in Switzerland to disseminate and practise the nondual teachings of his ancient Atiyoga or Dzogchen tradition and lineage.
+On 23 April, 2018, he gave the centre the name ‘Dzogchen Nyingthig Vidyadhara’, which means ‘Awareness-Carrier of the Heart Essence of the Great Perfection’.

 The short footpath up to the Centre.